Beautyrest Silver BRS900 Mattress Review

 0.38 s

 This mattress doesn't do a good job of isolating movement.
-You'll feel big and small movements, like when your partner rolls over or shifts in place, throughout your head, feet, and lumbar areas.
+You'll feel both big and small movements, such as when your partner rolls over or shifts in place, throughout your head, feet, and lumbar areas.
 If you're a light sleeper, you'll likely wake up throughout the night as a result.
 On the plus side, motion dissipates quickly, so you won't feel like the mattress wobbles around for a long time whenever someone moves.

 9.8